 Finalist for Nicest Place in America: South Whidbey Island, Puget Sound, WA

 South Whidbey is a top-10 finalist in our Nicest Place in America contest.
-Vote for your favorite Nicest Place—the winner will be on the cover of the November issue of Reader’s Digest magazine.
+Check out all the finalists and their inspiring stories here.

 Courtesy SUSAN KNICKERBOCKERLike America, South Whidbey, the southern part of Whidbey Island in Washington’s Puget sound, is full of all kinds of people—Democrats, Republicans, rich, poor, young, old, farmers, white collar office workers and everything in between.
 Like most Americans, they love where they live but there’s almost nothing they all agree on: how should we regulate hunting?
 Where should we put that cell phone tower?
 What are we going to do about all these wild rabbits?

 No two opinions in South Whidbey are exactly alike, so there’s always something for its 15,000 residents to talk about.
 And do they ever talk—and march, put out lawn signs, write letters to the editor of the newspaper, and generally throw themselves into civic life.